Theatre and Performance

 - Frances Babbage, Adaptation in Contemporary Theatre: Performing Literature (Methuen Bloomsbury, 2017)

-- Carmen Szabo, From the Back of the Truck to the Brooklyn Academy of Music – The Story of Barabbas The Company (Carysfort Press, 2012)
+- Carmen Levick, From the Back of the Truck to the Brooklyn Academy of Music – The Story of Barabbas The Company (Carysfort Press, 2012)

 Collaborative and interdisciplinary research is equally important to us: we recently hosted ‘In Imagination: the future reflected in art and argument’, a symposium held in conjunction with the UK premiere of Forced Entertainment’s work Tomorrow’s Parties; ‘New Technologies for Theatre and Performance’ (TaPRA symposium), and the academic-artist AHRC-funded initiative ‘Archive of Exile’.